tdwg/bdq/tg2/_review/docs/supplement/index.md

 ### 5.1 Developing tests with Github Issues

 The BDQ Core tests were developed as issues in the tdwg/bdq GitHub environment.
 The reasoning was that GitHub provided a comprehensive and consistent environment in which to develop, expose, discuss and manage all aspects of the development of BDQ Core.
 We used a standard template as the first Comment on github Issues pages for documenting all Tests.
 This immediately exposed all proposed tests to anyone following the work.
 GitHub then enabled anyone to comment on the Test issues, facilitating discussion.
 When there was general agreement among the Authors, the values within the template could be easily modified and documented.
+The comments in the issues served as a tool for rationalle management, documenting why particular decisions were made about the tests during their development.

 GitHub's API also provided ample latitude to 'scrape' and filter Issues using GitHub tags (see below) to extract any subset of Tests by Descriptors to CSV files that would be used in the submission and proposed maintenance of the BDQ Core standard.
 The bdq_issue_to_csv library (**TODO: Citation**) uses GitHub's API to obtain a json representation of the GitHub issues, then parses the agreed upon format for markdown tables for describing issues into a CSV file (destined to be come the term-history csv file for the bdqcore: vocabulary.